pfsense/docs/source/hardware/halt-system.rst

 Halting and Powering Off the Firewall
 =====================================

-A pfSense firewall may be shut down safely at **Diagnostics > Halt System**
+A pfSense® firewall may be shut down safely at **Diagnostics > Halt System**

 On that page, click **Yes** to shut down the firewall.